OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 features.
 Starting with GDAL 2.3, a match will be attempted with the EPSG databases to identify the SRS of the .prj with an entry in the catalog.
+Starting with GDAL 3.4, if a coordinate epoch is associated with a dynamic CRS, a WKT:2019 definition is written in a .wkt2 sidecar file.

 The read driver assumes that multipart polygons follow the specification, that is to say the vertices of outer rings should be